OutSquareCapital/pychain/README.md

 <https://github.com/ajcr/rolling>

-The stubs used for the developpement, made by the maintainer of pychain, can be found here:
+The stubs used for the developpement, made by the maintainer of pyochain, can be found here:

 <https://github.com/py-stubs/cytoolz-stubs>